fengjixuchui/nasa-mapper/README.md

 ### How?

 memory that is going to be executed in ring-0 in usermode??
-SMEP??, well just because the memory is mapped into usermode does not mean it is usermode accessable. nasa-mapper allocates the driver in a runtimebroker.exe and then makes all the memory in runtimebroker.exe kernel memory & makes it executable. nasa-mapper then inserts a pml4e at index 70 into desired processes.
+SMEP??, well just because the memory is mapped into usermode does not mean it is usermode accessable. nasa-mapper allocates the driver in a runtimebroker.exe and then makes all the memory in runtimebroker.exe kernel memory & makes it executable. nasa-mapper then inserts a pml4e at index 70 into a desired processes thus mapping the usermode unaccessable memory into the process.

 ### Why?